Paula Harrington, Director of Farnham Writers’ Center

-Olivia is a sophomore Biology major/Religious Studies minor and is also on the pre-med track.
+Olivia is a senior majoring in Biology and Middle Eastern Studies and is also on the pre-med track.
 She hails from Dallas, Texas but does not have an accent nor does she own a pair of cowboy boots.
 Her hobbies include eating, trying to stay warm, and knitting.
-Olivia plays Ultimate Frisbee, writes for the Echo, and tutors Waterville students when she’s not busy watching Netflix.
+Olivia works as a Sexual Assault Prevention Peer Educator, is a CCAK mentor, and is a leader in both Partners in Health Engage and Feminist Alliance when she’s not busy watching Netflix.
 She would be happy to help with any paper you bring in to the WC!

 Cleo Aukland ’17